Mini Mischief Rattery

 PCR Testing

 Due to the still-emerging science, many breeders choose not to test for this bacteria and instead simply educate adopters about the risks.
 This has been the primary policy in the rat breeding community until quite recently.
 Now, with new testing methods available, many breeders are choosing to test their colonies in attempt to remove the bacteria from the pet population.
 These methods aren't yet 100% accurate, but they're a great start towards the goal of producing healthier safer pets!
-Here at Mini Mischief Rattery, we are proud and excited to announce that our colony has tested negative for Rat Bite Fever!
+Here at Mini Mischief Rattery, we are using testing and selective breeding in an attempt to remove, or at least reduce the amount of, bacteria in our population.